The natural wonders of Valle d'Aosta

 Local cuisine?
 A tribute to mountain tradition

 Valle d'Aosta is also a place where you can taste authentic mountain cuisine.
-Local dishes are rich, nutritious and often include local products such as cheese, meat and wine.
+Local dishes are rich, nutritious and often include local produce such as cheese, meat and wine.
 Among the most famous specialities is the fonduta valdostana, a creamy mixture of Fontina cheese, the heart of the local cuisine, and white wine.
-Made from local cow's milk, Fontina cheese is a symbol of the traditional craftsmanship and flavours of the region.
+Made from local cow's milk, Fontina cheese is a symbol of the region's traditional craftsmanship and flavours.

 Other delicacies include dishes such as carbonada, a delicious beef dish with wine, and polenta concia, a cheesy polenta served with melted butter and cheese.
 These dishes are perfectly matched with the local wines, especially those of the Nebbiolo variety, which is grown in the high mountain vineyards.